MichaelCurrin/coding-blog/_posts/2020-08-25-package-manager-choice.md

 The docs also cover how to install multiple versions of Go side by side.

 ### How to update directly

 #### Rust

-Once installed, you'll update from within the package:
+Once installed, you'll update from within this package:

 ```sh
 $ rustup update